epam/ai-dial/docs/quick-start-with-addon.md

   ]
   ```

-    > Refer to [Create and Deploy OpenAI Model in Azure](./Deployment/Azure%20Model%20Deployment.md) to learn how to create and deploy a model.
+    > Refer to [Create and Deploy OpenAI Model in Azure](./Deployment/Azure%20Model%20Deployment.md) to learn how to create and deploy an OpenAI model in MS Azure.

 ### Configure Assistant